Career and Training Opportunities

 PFWC Interns receive specialized training and ongoing supervision from licensed clinicians on various topics related to reproductive, perinatal and early family mental health, including diagnosis and assessment of PMADS, attachment, trauma, infant mental health, and grief and loss.
 We ask for a 12-month commitment starting over the summer but we’ll consider 9 month spots as well.
 These hours involve a mix of direct service and administrative tasks and projects.

-We are looking for candidates who can demonstrate thoughtfulness, professionalism, enthusiasm, and a high level of self-reflective capacity.
+Candidates are a good fit who can demonstrate thoughtfulness, professionalism, enthusiasm, and a high level of self-reflective capacity.
 Individuals must feel comfortable interacting with doctors, nurses, midwives, and front desk staff with community partners, must be dedicated to appropriate follow through and consistent presence in their various roles.
 Interns hold ongoing psychotherapy cases, offer free virtual reproductive and perinatal wellness check-ins to folks throughout Colorado, and participate in special projects as needed.

 This year, PFWC is thrilled to partner with Mayamotion Healing to offer supplemental training and an enhanced focus on social justice and community-based work in our internship program.
 PFWC interns will learn and grow alongside Maymotion Healing interns as they glean critical psychotherapy experience and skills.